Raymond Almazan: Meralco Bolts (2019–present)

 The Meralco Bolts traded for Almazan with their 2019 and 2021 first-round draft picks.
 He had a quiet debut of three points, one rebound, one assist, and one steal in the Commissioner's Cup.
 However, they did not make the playoffs that conference.
 In the Governor's Cup, he played better, starting with 19 points and 13 rebounds against Magnolia.
 He had 17 points and 17 rebounds, but didn't get the win against NLEX because he got called for goaltending with 37.3 seconds remaining.
 He was just two points shy of a 20–20 outing as he produced 18 markers and a career-high 24 boards against the Columbian Dyip.
 He finished with 18 points and 19 rebounds as Meralco finished with an 8–3 record.
 His team beat Alaska in the quarterfinals, and TNT in five semifinal games.
-In the Finals, they went up against Ginebra.
+In the finals, they went up against Ginebra.
 In Game 1, he had 20 points and 13 rebounds, but Ginebra took the win.
 They won Game 2 and he had 15 points and 9 rebounds.
 In Game 3, he got hurt after landing on LA Tenorio as he went for a drive.
 He was ruled out of the match and Meralco lost.
 The injury was later revealed to be a meniscal tear in his left knee.
 He attempted to play in Game 4, but didn't play in Game 5 as Ginebra won the championship.

 Almazan was able to recover during the lockdowns.
 He was able to play in the 2020 Philippine Cup.
 He returned to action in a win against the Aces.
 They finished the season 7–4.
 He injured his left knee again in the quarterfinals, but his team moved on to the semis.
 In Game Four of that series, he had the game-saving block on Stanley Pringle.
-They lost Game 5, with Scottie Thompson's three pointer preventing Meralco from advancing to the Finals.
+They lost Game 5, with Scottie Thompson's three pointer preventing Meralco from advancing to the finals.

 In the 2021 Philippine Cup, he had a conference-high 17 rebounds to go with his 15 points as Meralco gave the Elite their 19th consecutive defeat.
 They ended the elimination round at 9–2.
 In Game 2 of their quarterfinals series against the Hotshots, he exited the game with a sprained ankle.
 He returned in Game 5, but they were eliminated the next game.

+On March 23, 2024, Almazan won the PBA All-Star Big Man 3-point shooting at La Salle Coliseum.
+With 7-year-old son Rayl Jacob, he received a P30,000 cash prize from Willie Marcial and chairman Ricky Vargas.